dp-bratislava/dpb-master-permission-guard/README.md

 By default the command:
 - scans PSR‑4 roots for models using the trait
 - writes the mapping to cache key `mpg:tables`
-- derives CRUD permission keys per protected table
+- derives CRUD permission keys per protected table via `HasTableGuard::getTablePermissions()`
 - optionally seeds Spatie permissions (guards: `web` by default)

 You can scope the scan: